roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 50. How can you use CSS to control image repetition?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>50.
+How can you use CSS to control image repetition?</summary>
   <p>

 By using `background-repeat` property, we can control image repetition.